UVVM/UVVM/doc/source/vip_rgmii.rst

 Adds an expect command to the RGMII VVC executor queue, which will run as soon as all preceding commands have completed.
 When the command is scheduled to run, the executor calls the BFM :ref:`rgmii_expect_bfm` procedure.
 The rgmii_expect() procedure will perform a read operation, then check if the read data is equal to the expected data in the data parameter.
 If the read data is not equal to the expected data parameter, an alert with severity 'alert_level' will be issued.
+To reduce the verbosity of the alert message, use the C_ERROR_REPORT_EXTENT defined in adaptations_pkg.
 The read data will not be stored in this procedure.

 .. code-block::